-Though 43% of users go directly to the search bar when they land on a web page, site search is often overlooked.
-What is it, and why should you care?
-Well, site search is important to your business in probably more ways than you might know.
+Though 43% of users go directly to the search bar when they land on a web page, site search is often overlooked as a key part of a business’s website experience.
+The benefit of refining site search is high; visitors who use on-site search are about five times more likely to convert.

-On-site searchers are about five times more likely to convert.
 When done right, internal site search allows companies to gather important data about users at every step of the customer journey.
-That data increases companies’ ability to reach other, similar customers as well as serve more to existing customers.
+That data increases companies’ ability to reach other, similar customers and serve more to existing customers.

 How Does Site Search Work?

+Site search can be broken down into four important stages: indexing, querying, processing, and displaying results.
 So let’s get a better understanding of how to build that experience with what seems like just a little box in the corner of your site.

-- Index: Indexing is the action of retrieving content from a repository, processing it, and storing it in an index.
+Indexing is the action of retrieving content from a repository, processing it, and storing it in an index.
 In layman’s terms, before a customer visits your site, your site search engine gets to work, taking stock of your content.
 This can be either a full content piece or just the most important bits of metadata such as a document title or categories.
 Learn more about different types of indexes, like federated versus unified.

-- Processing: Pulling results up by typing a word or question into a search box often seems like magic, but it goes through a careful indexing process.
+Pulling results up by typing a word or question into a search box often seems like magic, but it goes through a careful indexing process.
 A great site search platform makes it all look easy because in the end, it scours your index to find the results that best match a searcher’s query.

 Great site search adds layers of artificial intelligence to each of those building blocks.
 It may suggest synonyms, specific products, or related recommendations as a visitor types in a query.
 It analyses each visitor’s behavior — along with the behavior of others like them — to predict the kind of shoes that are most desirable.
 And it presents the results along with recommendations of other products that might be just their style.

-Why Is Site Search So Important?
+Why Is Site Search So Important For Generative Answering?

 Site search is also a deep source of data about your customers — after all, where else do they tell you exactly, in their own words or through their actions, what they want?
 And what better way to track what’s working (and what’s not) so you can better gear your content for those needs?